This post may contain eBay affiliate links. Please read our disclosure policy.

 1952 Jacques Plante St. Lawrence Sales RC #1

-The final card to make the list was released in 1952.
+The final card to make a list was released in 1952.

-St. Lawrence Sales is another niche set compared to Parkhurst, but it contains another early Plante RC.
+St. Lawrence Sales is another niche set compared to Parkhurst but contains another early Plante RC.

 Once more, there’s a simple black-and-white profile photo of the player in full gear, with a plain background and no hard border.

-The reverse contains the card number, as well as a brief roundup of the player in French.
+The reverse contains the card number and a brief roundup of the player in French.

-There’s no denying that “Jake the Snake” is an interesting player from an investment perspective.
+There’s no denying that “Jake the Snake” is an exciting player from an investment perspective.

 He would often leave the net behind to intercept the puck, innovating with a style that shaped the careers of many future goaltenders.